Reinhard Hardegen

 Hardegen

 Reinhard Hardegen began his naval career in April 1933.
-After two and a half years he transferred, like some other naval officers, to the Marineflieger (naval air force), a part of the Kriegsmarine.
-Here he received training as an aircraft observer and later as a pilot.
-After a crash and an ensuing six months in hospital, in November 1939 he transferred to the U-boat force.
+After two and a half years he was transferred, together with other officers, to the Marineflieger (Naval Air Force) branch of the Kriegsmarine.
+He was trained as an aircraft observer and later as a pilot.
+Following a crash and an ensuing six months in hospital, he transferred to the U-boat force in November 1939.

-He received his first experience on U-124 under Kptlt.
+He received his first operational experience on U-124, under Kptlt.
 Schulz.
-In December 1940 he became commander of U-147.
-On his first patrol as commander in March 1941 he sank the Norwegian steamer Augvald (4,811 tons).
+In December 1940 he was made commander of U-147.
+On his first patrol in her in March 1941 he sank the Norwegian steamer Augvald (4,811 tons).

-On 16 May, 1941 he took over U-123, a very successful boat, from Kptlt.
+On 16 May 1941 he took over U-123, a very successful boat, from Kptlt.
 Karl-Heinz Moehle.
-On his first patrol with this boat in summer 1941 in West African waters, Hardegen sank five ships for a total of 21,507 tons.
-In October 1941 he torpedoed the British auxiliary cruiser HMS Aurania (13,984 tons), but the badly damaged ship was towed to harbor by two destroyers.
+On his first patrol, in summer 1941 in West African waters, Hardegen sank five ships with a total of 21,507 tons.
+In October 1941 he torpedoed the British auxiliary cruiser HMS Aurania (13,984 tons), but the badly damaged ship was towed to harbour by two destroyers.

-At this time, Hardegen's medical history finally caught up with him.
-Due to injuries received in the 1936 plane crash, Hardegen had actually been classed unfit for U-boat service.
+Hardegen's medical history then finally caught up with him.
+Due to injuries received in the 1936 plane crash, Hardegen had actually been classed as unfit for U-boat service.
 However, his papers had repeatedly arrived at each training location after he had already departed for the next.
-Now Dönitz had learned of Hardegen's lingering injuries (including a shortened leg and chronic bleeding of the stomach which required a special diet of easily-digested foods), but rewarded Hardegen's dedication by permitting him to carry out two further patrols.
+Now Dönitz learned of Hardegen's lingering injuries (including a shortened leg and chronic bleeding of the stomach which required a special diet), but rewarded Hardegen's dedication by permitting him to carry out two further patrols.

-On 23 December, 1941 U-123 left Lorient on a special mission.
-She was one of five U-boats ordered to launch an attack against the eastern coast of the United States.
-The operation was called Paukenschlag (Drumbeat).
+On 23 December 1941 U-123 left Lorient on a special mission.
+She was one of five U-boats ordered to launch an attack against the eastern coast of the United States, part of operation Paukenschlag (Drumbeat).

-On 12 January, 1942, before reaching the operational area, Hardegen sank the British freighter Cyclops in Canadian waters.
-This was two days before Operation Paukenschlag officially was to start in US waters.
-But the commanders had permission to sink ships on the crossing to the US coast if they were larger than 10,000 tons.
-The next two weeks were very successful for U-123, which sank nine ships for a total of 53,173 tons.
+On 12 January 1942, before reaching the operational area, Hardegen sank the British freighter Cyclops in Canadian waters.
+Although this was two days before the official start of Operation Paukenschlag, the commanders had permission to sink ships on the crossing to the US coast if they were larger than 10,000 tons.
+The next two weeks were very successful for U-123, sinking nine ships with a total of 53,173 tons.
 On 20 January Dönitz sent the following radiogram:

 An den Paukenschläger Hardegen.
 Bravo!
 Gut gepaukt.
 Dönitz.